Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Results

-Next we choose four subdivision-month combinations where gamma distribution provides reliable fits and the data include some outliers.
-The chosen cases are -- (Arunachal Pradesh; June), (Chattisgarh; July), (Nagaland; August) and (Rayalseema; June); the proportion of outliers in these cases are 4.9\%, 3.1\%, 3.1\% and 7.8\%, respectively.
-The fitted gamma densities based on the MDPDE approach are provided in Figure \ref{fig_gamma_bestfits}, while the corresponding MDPDEs, their SEs and the CVMDs are provided in Table \ref{table_gamma_bestfits}.
+Here we choose four subdivision-month combinations where gamma distribution provides reliable fits and the data include some outliers.
+The selected cases are -- (Arunachal Pradesh; June), (Chattisgarh; July), (Nagaland, Manipur, Mizoram, and Tripura; August), and (Rayalseema; June); the proportions of outliers in these cases are {8.2\%, 3.1\%, 3.1\%, and 7.8\%}, respectively.
+The fitted gamma densities based on MDPDE and LME are provided in Figure \ref{fig_gamma_bestfits}, while the corresponding MDPDEs, their SEs, and WDs are provided in Table \ref{table_gamma_bestfits}.